FoxtrotPerry/react-search-dialog/README.md

 const App = () => {
   return (
-    <Search items={items} onItemSelect={(item) => console.log(item)} />
+    <Search items={items} onItemSelect={(item) => console.log(item.label)} />
   );
 };
 ```

 ### Customizing Search Results

-In most cases, you'll want to customize the look and feel of your search results to conform to your existing theming.
+In most cases, you'll want to customize the look and feel of your search results to conform to your existing site styling.
 You can acomplish that by utilizing the `renderResult` prop.
 The same can be done for recent items by using the `renderRecent` prop as well!

 Here's a quick example of how you might customize your search results: